tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 #### Learning Objectives

-- Let students communicate as a group how they are feeling as they start the course
+- Let learners communicate as a group how they are feeling as they start the course
-- Allow previous students to share their experience to hopefully put them at ease
+- Allow previous learners to share their experience to hopefully put them at ease

 #### Tech Lead notes